-- Accurate positioning is very important: rotation of the patient may give a false impression of cardiomegaly - Marked breed variation - Typically between 2.5 & 3.5 intercostal spaces in width on the lateral view - Approximately 2/3 of the height of the thorax on the lateral view - Approximately 2/3 (DV view) of the width of the thorax

-• Vertebral heart score (Buchanan 1995)

-- Normal canine VHS 8.5-10.6 (Boxer 11.6+/-0.6) - Measure the long axis (ventral aspect of carina to apex) and short axis (perpendicular to long axis at widest point) on the lateral view - Convert these into 'vertebral lengths' (to nearest 0.1), starting at the cranial end of T4 for both measurements & sum them to give the VHS
+- Accurate positioning is very important: rotation of the patient may give a false impression of cardiomegaly - Marked breed variation - Typically between 2.5 & 3.5 intercostal spaces in width on the lateral view - Approximately 2/3 of the height of the thorax on the lateral view - Approximately 2/3 (DV view) of the width of the thorax - Vertebral heart score (Buchanan 1995) - An objective measurement of heart size proposed by Buchanan in 1995, which aims to 'even out' the marked breed variations by relating cardiac size to the patient's own vertebrae. - Obtained by measuring the length of the long axis (ventral aspect of carina to cardiac apex) and short axis (perpendicular to long axis at widest point) of the heart from the lateral view. - Convert these into 'vertebral lengths' (to nearest 0.1), starting at the cranial end of T4 for both measurements & sum them to give the VHS - $\circ~$ The 'normal' canine heart score is taken as 9.7+/- 0.5. - This value is not completely breed-independent, and values are published for a number of breeds in which the VHS falls outside of the initial 'normal range'. - Taking these variations into account, the VHS is reasonably specific in identifying patients with cardiac volume overload (eg dilated cardiomyopathy, severe degenerative atrio-ventricular valve disease), but is unlikely to identify concentric cardiac hypertrophy unless there is concurrent left atrial enlargement.

+- A normal VHS therefore does not rule out heart disease. - The VHS is useful in monitoring the progression or resolution of cardiac disease within an individual, objectively documenting changes in cardiac size over time.